tundal45/learning_tests/README.markdown

 In the process, I hope to develop the habit learning through tests as there are many other gems, plugins & utilities that I will need to learn to become a good ruby programmer.
 The pleasant side effect of this would be to track my progress through my commits & keep myself honest.
 I hope to chronicle interesting things that I discover along the way on my currently inactive [blog](http://tundal45.wordpress.com).

+While there is a [great resource](http://github.com/edgecase/ruby_koans) that is already out there thanks to the effort of good folks from [EdgeCase](http://edgecase.com/home), I feel that writing my own tests will keep me focussed on task & get me in the habit of writing the tests.

 Wish me luck!